SVT-Robotics/recruiting-takehome-intern/README.md

 Deliverables Checklist

-1. API written in .NET Core
+1. API written in JavaScript
 2. API accepts POST and returns data per above requirements
 3. Repo README has instructions for running and testing the API
 4. Repo README has information about what you'd do next, per above requirements